-- Never dry the carrier in a tumble dryer.
-Re-shape the vest and air dry it on a flat surface or hang it on a hanger.
+Never dry the carrier in a tumble dryer.
+Instead, lay the armor vest flat to air dry or hang it on a hanger.
 Keep the vest away from direct sunlight as much as possible.

 - Never dry the vest outside, even in the shade.
 The sun's UV radiation and the heat from dryers can break down the carrier's fabric, reducing its life span.

 - Wearing a bullet-resistant vest that shows indications of wear is not a good idea.
 This may be life-threatening.